ArduPilot/ardupilot/libraries/AP_Scripting/applets/rover-quicktune.md

 ## RTUN_SPD_P_RATIO

 Ratio between speed FF and P gain.
 Raise this to get a higher P gain, 0 to leave P unchanged The default of 1.0 is good for most users.
+Slow vehicles (<0.2m/s) may need this reduced to 0.3 or lower

 ## RTUN_SPD_I_RATIO

 Ratio between speed FF and I gain.
 Raise this to get a higher I gain, 0 to leave I unchanged The default of 1.0 is good for most users.
+Slow vehicles (<0.2m/s) may need this reduced to 0.3 or lower

 ## RTUN_AUTO_FILTER